 My back knows from experience that flopping forward and sleeping on the meal tray is going to hurt the next day.

 6. Lay off the coffee

-8. Buckle over your blanket
+9. Buckle up over your blanket

 Have any other foolproof tips for sleeping on flights?
 Let me know in the comments.

 This article contains some affiliate links.
 This means that if you make a purchase after clicking on the link, I may receive a small commission.
 Read the disclaimer for details.